patternss/math_helper/README.md

 # math_helper
 LLM based math helper that supports the student with math tasks.

+## Note:
+    - ollama uses a local setup and models need to be pulled before use
 ## functionality:
 - provide the user with math tasks and check the answer
 - process user input - if user asks for help, create a helpful answer